apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 Implementation detail of the `previous` and `next` filters
 ### finalizeSort()

+### finalizeDefaultSort()
+Invoked when the default sort will be used.
+Figure out what that is, starting with the `defaultSort` filter's value and falling back to `title` (which the sortify behavior will turn into `titleSortify` later).
+Makes sure the default sort is not `search` as in the absence of an actual search a mongodb error would occur.

+A good override point for changing the default sort behavior in additional ways.

+Returns a sort object, for instance `{ title: 1 }`.
 ### criteria(*value*)
 Filter.
 Sets the MongoDB criteria, discarding criteria previously added using this